ifeLawal/learningAutomateTheBoringStuff/README.md

 # Learning to Automate The Boring Stuff using Python.
-# This is a repo of exercises from the book Automating the Boring Stuff done by Ife Lawal
+# This is a repo of exercises from the book Automating the Boring Stuff by Al Sweigart done by Ife Lawal

 A repo for all the exercises from the Automate the Boring Stuff book by Al Sweigart